MoldyMacaroniX/dashword.net/_src/posts/spaceuk-a-retrospective.md

 ---
-pageSlug: geometry-dash-spaceuk-retrospective
+pageSlug: spaceuk-retrospective-on-the-biggest-hacking-scandal-in-geometry-dash-history
-title: "SpaceUK: A Retrospective"
+title: "SpaceUK: A Retrospective On The Biggest Hacking Scandal In Geometry Dash History"
 desc: Ever since SpaceUK was exposed in April 2023, I haven't stopped thinking about it, which is unlike any other hacking scandal in Geometry Dash history.
 date: 2024-07-21T23:20:37.886Z